Fugazi: Fugazi EP & Margin Walker – 13 Songs (1988–1989)

 Fugazi embarked on its first tour in January 1988.
 In June 1988 the band recorded its debut EP Fugazi with producer Ted Niceley and producer/engineer Don Zientara (who became a longtime collaborator), and shortly afterward embarked on an arduous tour of Europe.

-At the tour's conclusion in December, the band recorded songs for its intended debut album.
-But the band was exhausted from touring and found the resulting sessions were unsatisfactory.
+At the tour's conclusion in December, the band recorded songs for its intended debut album, but the band was exhausted from touring and found the resulting sessions were unsatisfactory.
 The track list was cut down to an EP and released as Margin Walker the next year.
-Both EPs were eventually combined into the 13 Songs release in late 1989.
+Both EPs were eventually combined into the 13 Songs, released in late 1989.
 Upon the band's return from Europe, Picciotto, unsatisfied with singing, began playing guitar too.

 Repeater and Steady Diet of Nothing (1990–1992)

 With Picciotto playing guitar full-time, Fugazi made the transition into jamming and writing new material as a band as opposed to performing songs composed solely by MacKaye.
 In addition to working on new material, songs they had been performing live were refined, such as "Merchandise" and "Turnover", for inclusion on their first official full-length studio album.

 Released on April 19, 1990, through Dischord Records, Repeater did not initially reach the Billboard 200 charts or become a commercial success.
 But the band spent most of 1990 and 1991 touring heavily behind Repeater, performing 250 concerts between March 1990 and June 1991, routinely selling out 1,000-plus capacity venues throughout the world.
 By summer 1991, the album sold more than 300,000 copies, a large number for a label that relied on minimal promotion.
 Major labels began to court Fugazi, but the band stayed with Dischord.
 It was critically well received and featured an alternative rock sound that predated significant releases such as Nirvana's Nevermind and Pearl Jam's Ten, which unexpectedly broke the genre into the mainstream.

 For Fugazi's second studio album, Steady Diet of Nothing, released in July 1991, the band again asked Ted Niceley to produce.
-Niceley had become a chef and had to reluctantly turn down the job, so the band decided to produce the record itself.
+Niceley had become a chef and had to reluctantly turn down the job, so the band decided to produce the record themselves.
 After the success of Repeater and its subsequent world tour, Steady Diet was highly anticipated.
 Six months before its release Dischord had more than 160,000 pre-orders for the album.